viam-modules/lorawan/README.md

-# LoRaWAN Gateway Module
+# LoRaWAN Module

 This module provides a complete implementation for handling LoRaWAN communication between the gateway and end nodes.
 Provides a sensor model for a sx1302 lorawan concentrator hat connected to a raspberry pi.
 Provides a sensor model for the end nodes communicating with the gateway.

-## Overview

-This module implements a LoRaWAN system compatible with:
+Compatible with:
 - US915 frequency band
 - Class A Devices
 - LoraWAN MAC version 1.0.3